Skip to content

 The Building Equitable African Partnerships (BEAP) Project

 The BEAP project was a bold and timely initiative aimed at reshaping how research partnerships are formed and sustained across Africa.
 At its heart, BEAP is about fairness, ensuring that collaborations between funders, institutions, researchers, and communities are built on mutual respect, shared benefit, and cultural relevance irrespective of whether they are situated in the Global North or Global South.
+In a shifting global landscape where African nations are increasingly turning to partners who speak the language of reciprocity, such as China, India, and Saudi Arabia, the Global North must rethink its approach.
+BEAP responds to this moment by offering practical recommendations for more equitable and globally attuned partnerships.

 Grounded in the spirit of Ubuntu and guided by culturally rooted practices such as Lekgotla, Isintu, and Harambee, the project draws on insights from nine regional workshops held in Kenya and South Africa.
 These workshops brought together 113 participants from 15 African countries, including community members, artists, NGOs, and institutional leaders.
 Together, they explored three key themes: Conflict, Peace and Security; Women, Girls and Youth; and the Creative Economy.
+The result is a set of actionable recommendations that reflect the voices and priorities of African partners, designed to guide future research funding and strengthen the foundations of partnership itself.